Truck carrying 100 monkeys crashes in Pennsylvania, escapees now accounted for - NewsBreak

 State police and the Pennsylvania Game Commission began an hours-long search after the crash.

 Two monkeys were found Friday night and put down but one was still on the loose, according to a State Police tweet Saturday morning.
-By early Saturday evening, troopers indicated that the last one was located and recovered.‘I’d Do Anything for Love (But I Won’t Do That)’: Meat Loaf’s misunderstood lyric, explained
+By early Saturday evening, troopers indicated that the last one was located and recovered.

 The entire ordeal caught the attention of people like TJ Steckley who works at a nearby fast-food restaurant.

-“Last night I was just scrolling through my phone and I saw people posting about it and thought it was pretty weird and then my mom came in my room and asked me about it, asked me to help go look for the monkeys,” Steckley said.
+“Last night I was just scrolling through my phone and I saw people posting about it and thought it was pretty weird and then my mom came in my room and asked me about it, asked me to help go look for the monkeys,” Steckley said.‘Anything for Love’: Meat Loaf’s misunderstood lyric, explained

 This area is usually quiet, according to Steckley, and he still can’t believe what happened.